inscopix/inscopix-cnmfe/README.md

 ```

 ### Dependencies
 Below is a list of all the dependencies used in Inscopix CNMFe.
 Note that it may be compatible with other versions of the libraries, but only the ones listed below were tested.
+pybind11 is only needed if you intend to build the Python API.

 | Package       | Version       |
 | ------------- |:-------------:|